zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/08-sinhala-amazon.md

 They are a Mutual Doctrine doctrine,
 These include a group of scriptors, a view is a way of reparation Alunahu is the place.
 'Ketojang' is the Jar Dabar, tells the Whir.
-Reverse “opposing stories” is a story that has no core, and even if it goes opposite stories.
+Reverse "opposing stories" is a story that has no core, and even if it goes opposite stories.
 Saws Bandanayahia Saw.
 Equip saw.
 Debate saws.
 Testimonial Carts

 [APZ 60.3] (#apz60 .3) {#apz60 .3.ref .apz} "Pransing Wills Learned Stories
-Thuto” means' Prassha 'Wills
+Thuto" means' Prassha 'Wills
 Hopeannahu was looking for a prophesy
-Walk inSinnahu “learned stories” are permanent from eloquence and craving.
+Walk inSinnahu "learned stories" are permanent from eloquence and craving.
 By nalism, by anism, by characteristics, by fact, by topology, by its own The cult praise is wills.

 [Msdiv 61] (#msdiv61) {#msdiv61 .ref .msdiv} (8 - 3)

-[APZ 61.1] (#apz61 .1) {#apz61 .1 .ref .apz} "Personnel applied in the middle speech” is
+[APZ 61.1] (#apz61 .1) {#apz61 .1 .ref .apz} "Personnel applied in the middle speech" is
 Sirms of the Khalatriya group or Brahmina group or Domestic In the group or in the middle of the group, they are applied to their own speech

-[APZ 61.2] (#apz61 .2) {#apz61 .2 .ref .apz} "Dispensation Will Be Suspicious.”
+[APZ 61.2] (#apz61 .2) {#apz61 .2 .ref .apz} "Dispensation Will Be Suspicious."
 Thanksgiving, fame, glamour, likes and tolerates
-He would like to say, “Doubt. is a question at first of all about the speech Something will be thinking.
+He would like to say, "Doubt. is a question at first of all about the speech Something will be thinking.
 Will I win?
 Do I have a defeat?
 How to Night Will it?
 How to make remedies?
 How to make a fuse, how more How to make a mess, how to make a mess, how to make a mess Speech how to do, how to make a trimming and how to make a round Previous-doubt is thinking what no one thinks.

-[APZ 61.3] (#apz61 .3) {#apz61 .3.ref .apz} "Devied”
+[APZ 61.3] (#apz61 .3) {#apz61 .3.ref .apz} "Devied"
 What is the deviations of the group of people who examine certain questions.
 HOW, A sense of meaning is said to be five.
 Say without verse Led as five verses.
 You have made the meaning evil. by you